Financing for equity in pre-primary education

 Governance

 Public kindergartens are founded by the municipality.
-The kindergarten system is overseen by the Preschool and Basic Education Directorate within the Ministry of Education.
+The kindergarten system, which starts from 6 years old, is overseen by the Preschool and Basic Education Directorate within the Ministry of Education.
 The Ministry of Education participates in the drafting of the financial plan for pre-school education, which is adopted and implemented by the Ministry of Finance.

-The central Ministry of Education and municipalities together provide funding for preschool institutions.
+The central Ministry of Education and municipalities together provide funding for preschool institutions with additional support from parent payments and other sources.

 Tuition-free status